Few communities are more creatively adventurous than the Mid-America Dance Theatre at Wichita State.

 As Dunne bowed, Mina Estrada, the mentor for the program, whispered to me, “She’s not a dance major.”

-Sophomore Cooper Green and senior Olivia Lockwood choreographed and performed “Sweet Sunrise” by Chuggie.
-The pair provided a masterful mixture of swing, jazz, contemporary and undoubtedly something else as the duet linked arms and produced a confident and alluring femme-fatale-meets-country-girl duet.
+Sophomore Cooper Green and senior Olivia Lockwood choreographed and performed “Sweet Sunrise” to “Sweet Thang” by Chuggie.
+The pair linked arms and applied a masterful mixture of swing, jazz, contemporary and undoubtedly something else that, when put in motion, produced a confident and alluring femme-fatale-meets-country-girl duet.

-To establish the performance, lights exposed Green and Lockwood posing on the ground and deviously smiling at the audience.
-Then, they began a rhythmic finger tapping to the arousing entrance of “Sweet Thang” by Shuggie Otis.
+To establish the scene, lights exposed Green and Lockwood posing on the ground and deviously smiling at the audience.
+Then, they began a rhythmic finger tapping to “Sweet Thang”‘s arousing entrance — reeling the audience in for a spellbinding performance.

-The dancers, wearing matching bohemian-style tops, then egged each other on as they harmoniously rocked back and forth to the southern-twanged instrumental.
+The dancers, wearing matching bohemian-style tops, then egged each other on as they harmoniously rocking back and forth to the southern-twanged instrumental.

-The song faded out, but the duet wasn’t finished.
+After the the song faded out, the duet remained on stage.
 While maintaining a piercing stare at the audience, the dancers fell to the floor and slowly dragged themselves off-stage, folding over and over and over, until they finally reached their respective ends — seemingly unfazed by the tense, and perhaps awkward, silence that had gripped the room.

 Estrada, watching in delight, cheered, “Yes, dancers.”
 You just had to be there.